pedropamn/PomoClock/README.md

 <!-- CONTRIBUTING -->
 ## Alterações necessárias

-Você precisará substituir os valores em `app.js`:
+You will need to replace the values in `app.js`:

-* `ONESIGNALAPPID` pela sua próprio APP ID do OneSignal
+* `ONESIGNALAPPID` with your own OneSignal APP ID
-* `adUnitId: 'ca-app-pub-1111111111111111/2222222222222222'`, pela sua própria chave do Google AdMob
+* `adUnitId: 'ca-app-pub-1111111111111111/2222222222222222'`, with your own Google Admob key

 <!-- CONTRIBUTING -->
-## Contribua
+## Contributing

-Para contribuir com o projeto, faça o Fork do projeto e envie sua feature via Pull Request:
+To contribute to the project, Fork the project and send your feature via Pull Request:

 1. Fork
-2. Cria uma Branch da feature (`git checkout -b feature/AmazingFeature`)
+2. Create a Branch of the feature (`git checkout -b feature/AmazingFeature`)
 3. Commit (`git commit -m 'Add some AmazingFeature'`)
 4. Push (`git push origin feature/AmazingFeature`)
-5. Abra uma Pull Request
+5. Open a Pull Request